Archer Pull-up

 Variations:

-How to perform Archer Pull-Ups:
+How to perform Archer Pull-ups:

 Breathing Technique:

 Proper breathing is crucial for maximizing performance and maintaining stamina throughout the exercise.
+Experiment with what you're comfortable with and let you perform your best.
+For starters, you can try the following:

-- Exhale: Exhale forcefully at the top, or gradually as you descend.
+- Exhale: Exhale at the top/end position.

 Additional Information: